To create an assessment, select Assessment from the lefthand menu.

 ***If you have chosen a points grading scale, enter the desired number of points for each level.

 You can remove labels or add labels if needed.
 When grading off of this rubric, you will have the ability to adjust the scores in addition to using the point values in the rubric.

 Every Rubric-Based assessment will require at least one rubric descriptor.
 You may add as many descriptors as you need.
 You may also link one standards each descriptor.
 This will provide you with the ability to view student progress each time they are assessed on the standard. ***Please note: This assessment will not appear in the the Standards Gradebook if a standard is not linked to each descriptor.

 Rubric Based Assessments allow users to attach assessment related materials, including resources from Google Drive or One Drive, for students to access while taking the assessment.

-To do so, select the paper clip icon and choose the desired attachment.
+To do so, select Choose File under Attachments and choose the desired attachment type.

 If attaching from your Google Drive, you have the option to allow students to:

 - View only

 - Edit the file collectively as a class